google/WebFundamentals/src/content/en/updates/2019/05/paint-holding.md

 flashes of white/solid-color.

-Our goal with this work was for navigations in Chrome between two pages that are of the same origin should have a seamless and fast default navigation experience with no flashes of white/solid-color background between old and new content.
+Our goal with this work was for navigations in Chrome between two pages that are of the same origin to be seamless and thus deliver a fast default navigation experience with no flashes of white/solid-color background between old and new content.